elixir-inspector/ref_inspector/README.md

 ### Referer Database

-Using `mix ref_inspector.yaml.download` you can store a local copy of the regexes database in the configured path.
+Using `mix ref_inspector.download` you can store a local copy of the regexes database in the configured path.
 This database is taken from the [referer-parser](https://github.com/snowplow/referer-parser) project.